-The Board regards the choice of asset allocation policy as the decision that has most influence on the likelihood of achieving their investment objective.
-The Board retains direct responsibility for this decision which is made on the advice of their investment adviser.

-The investment strategy will normally be reviewed every three years.
-In addition, if there is a significant change in the capital markets, in the circumstances of the Fund or in governing legislation then an earlier review may be conducted.
+The Board regards its choice of strategic asset allocation as the decision that has most influence on the likelihood of achieving the investment objective.
+The Board reviews its strategic asset allocation via periodic investment strategy reviews.
+In order to ensure that its asset allocation policy remains appropriate, reviews will normally take place every three years.
+However, if there is a significant change in capital markets, in the circumstances of the Fund or in governing legislation, then an earlier review may be conducted.